AdobeDocs/learning-manager.en/help/migrated/system-requirements.md

 * Google Chrome version 43 and above.
 * Latest versions of Edge, Safari (version 13 and above), and Firefox.
-* Internet Explorer version 11 and above&nbsp;
+* Internet Explorer version 11 and above

 ## Recommended size of images {#recommendedsizeofimages}

 * Masthead: 1280 x 360 px.
-* Image on the catalog card:&nbsp;280 x 100 px
+* Image on the catalog card: 280 x 100 px
-* Size&nbsp;of the training card: 300 x 240 px
+* Size of the training card: 300 x 240 px
 * Social Banner: 1600 x 240 px

 ## Minimum screen resolution for desktop {#minimumscreenresolutionfordesktop}

-&nbsp;1366 x 768 pixels
+ 1366 x 768 pixels

 ## Device specifications for mobile {#devicespecificationsformobile}

 * **iOS:** iOS 11 and above.
 * **Android:** Version 9 and above.

-1. Mobile browser supports only learner role in&nbsp;**immersive layout**.
+1. Mobile browser supports only learner role in **immersive layout**.
 1. Captivate Prime mobile app only supports the learner role.

 ## Supported browsers on Mobile {#supportedbrowsersonmobile}